Emmanuel Emenike: Loan to West Ham United

 On 31 January 2016, Emenike signed for West Ham United on loan until the end of the season with an option to make it permanent.
 On 6 February, Emenike made his debut as a 73rd-minute substitute replacing Michail Antonio in a 1–0 defeat at Southampton.
-On 21 February, Emenike scored a brace in a 5–1 win against Blackburn Rovers in the FA Cup, his first and only goals for the club.
+On 21 February, Emenike scored a brace in a 5–1 win against Blackburn Rovers in the FA Cup, his only goals for the club.

 Olympiacos

 On 6 July 2017, Emenike joined Greek champions Olympiacos for a fee of €3.8 million on a two-year deal.
 On 25 July 2017, Emenike made his first appearance for the club, scoring a last minute goal, helping Olympiacos to a 3–1 victory against FK Partizan, in the 1st leg of the UEFA Champions League third qualifying round.
-On 19 September 2017, thanks to a brace scored by Emenike at second half, Olympiacos won 2–1 against Asteras Tripoli, at this 2017-18 Greek Cup clash, at Georgios Karaiskakis Stadium.
+On 19 September 2017, thanks to a brace scored by Emenike at second half, Olympiacos won 2–1 against Asteras Tripolis, at this 2017-18 Greek Cup clash, at Georgios Karaiskakis Stadium.

 In November 2017 Emenike was reportedly under orders to train alone even though he was not recovering from any injury and was linked with a move away from Olympiacos with CSKA Moscow mentioned as a possible destination.
 Emenike had complained of being unsafe at his home in Greece and Olympiacos were forced to hire extra security to protect him.

 On 29 December 2017, Emenike thanked Turkish giants Galatasaray for their brave step in reaching out to embattled former Arsenal and Ivorian defender, Emmanuel Eboue, who lost a bitter divorce battle, with his wife Aurelie awarded all of their assets, had to hide from cops and bailiffs after being ordered by a judge to transfer his remaining Enfield home in England to his wife.

 On 17 July 2018, he mutually resolved his contract with Olympiacos.